J-Hwang7/Wazuh-SIEM-with-Detection-Rules/README.md

 # Wazuh-SIEM-with-Detection-Rules-MyFirstHack
 This home project creates a Wazuh SIEM: allowing the accumulation and logging of events from attacks on a Windows victim VM, creating custom Sigma detection rules, and utilizing Atomic Red Team to test the SIEM.
-This project provides a great opportunity to familiarize with Sigma-style detection rules, creating a victim VM, telemetry, and running security tests.
+This project provided a great opportunity to familiarize with Sigma-style detection rules, creating a victim VM, telemetry, and running security tests.

 **Author:** @J-Hwang7 **Date** May 2026